Using examples from three HE providers, here are just some of the things that are offered to mature students to help you make the best start possible.

 You may also be eligible for additional financial support if you have children or adult dependants.
 For more information on student finance and funding, take a look at our finance pages.

-You could also speak directly to current undergraduate students about their experiences, using the link below:
+You could also speak directly to current undergraduate students about their experiences: